-- The package states that the product is supplied with under-tank feet; however, some reviewers have claimed that they did not receive them, so you may have to purchase them separately.
+- The package states that the product is supplied with under-tank feet.
+However, some reviewers have claimed that they did not receive them, so you may have to get them separately.

 - The heat mat isn’t suitable for thinner or more flimsy plastic tubs which may have a lower melting point.

-Despite the above cons, the majority of reviews for the iPower heat mat and thermostat combo are positive.
-It is a cheaper option than Zilla or Zoo Med, when you consider that the thermostat is included in the price.
+Despite the above cons, the majority of reviews for the iPower heat mat and thermostat combo on Amazon are positive.
+It is a cheaper option than the Zilla or Zoo Med offering when you consider that the thermostat is included in the price.

-Overall, though this product is slightly lower in quality than more reputable brands, it is certainly not bad.
+Overall, this product is slightly lower in quality than other top brands.
 We would certainly recommend it for smaller enclosures.

 4) Fluker’s Heat Mat for Reptiles and Small Animals

-The Fluker’s heat mat for reptiles and small animals generally has positive reviews.
-Unlike most other popular heat mats, Fluker’s hat mats are not adhesive, meaning that they are reusable.
+The Fluker’s heat mat for reptiles and small animals has positive reviews.
+Unlike most other top heat mats, Fluker’s hat mats are not adhesive, meaning that they are reusable.

-- There are four sizes available: mini, small, medium and large.
+- There are 4 sizes available: mini, small, medium and large.
 Whatever the size of your snake’s vivarium, there will be an option to suit you.

 - Because the heat mat is not self-adhesive, it is reusable time and time again.
 Perfect if you need to clean the outside of the tank, or switch your snake to a larger enclosure.

-- It uses very little energy, yet still reaches up to 100 degrees Fahrenheit.
+- It uses little energy, yet still reaches up to 100 degrees Fahrenheit.

-- The mat itself is very durable, made of high-quality materials, and is thermostat compatible.
+- The mat is very durable, made of high-quality materials, and is thermostat compatible.

-- The price is very reasonable, and in line with other major brands.
+- The price is reasonable and in line with other leading brands.

 - Because the mat isn’t self-adhesive, you’ll need to purchase some tape separately to stick it to the tank.
 Use a heat-resistant kind, such as electrical tape or aluminum (HVAC) tape.

-- There is no way of setting the temperature, so you will need to purchase a thermostat separately.
+- There is no way of setting the temperature, so you will need to get a thermostat separately.

-- Some reviewers have remarked that their heating pads have not reached high enough temperatures.
-However, most reviewers are happy with the temperature.
-It may be that some products are shipped faulty.
+- Some have remarked that their heating pads haven’t reached high enough temperatures.

-The Fluker’s heat mat is an excellent choice for anyone who isn’t a fan of self-adhesive mats that permanently stick to the tank.
-This is a good thing for owners of hatchling or juvenile snakes, as they’ll require moving to larger enclosures as they grow.
+The Fluker’s heat mat, which is available on Amazon, is an excellent choice for anyone who isn’t a fan of self-adhesive mats that permanently stick to the tank.
+This is a good thing for owners of hatchling or juvenile snakes as they’ll need to be moved to larger enclosures as they grow.

 5) Sequoia Reptile Under Tank Heating Pad with Temperature Control

-The final product on our list is the Sequoia reptile UTH with temperature control.
-This is unique in comparison to the other products we’ve reviewed.
-It comes with a built-in analog temperature control dial, which is wired into the product itself (rather than being a separate thermostat).
+The Sequoia reptile comes with a built-in analog temperature control dial, which is wired into the product itself, rather than being a separate thermostat.

-Sequoia is not a particularly well-known brand, and so their heat pad is very affordable.
-However, this does not necessarily mean that the quality is lacking.
+Sequoia is not a well-known brand, but its heat pad is very affordable.
 The reviews for this product are generally quite good.

-- The heat pad comes with an analog temperature control dial, built-in.
-There is no need to purchase an additional thermostat to regulate the temperature.
+- The heat pad has an analog temperature control dial built-in.
+There is no need to buy an additional thermostat to regulate the temperature.